agoel41/react-app/README.md

   - Implementing Keys in Lists

 **React app user interface**

-The customer enters a search term and the Pics React app makes an API call to unsplash and display images on the page.
+The customer enters a search term and the "Pics" React app makes an API call to unsplash and display images on the page.

 ![Accuracy](https://github.com/agoel41/react-app/blob/master/pics/public/Pics%20react%20app.png)